PPE PricingApifyDeveloper ToolsLead GenerationUsage-Based Pricing

 await Actor.pushData(results);

-// Charge for results — eventName must match your pricing config
+// Then charge — eventName must match your pricing config

 await Actor.charge({